tlswg/tls13-spec/draft-ietf-tls-tls13.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION

-While the eventual version indicator for the RFC version of TLS 1.3 will be {3, 4}, implementations of draft versions of this specification SHOULD instead advertise {0x7f, [draft-version]} in their "supported_versions" extension, in ServerHello.version, and HelloRetryRequest.server_version.
+While the eventual version indicator for the RFC version of TLS 1.3 will be 0x0304, implementations of draft versions of this specification SHOULD instead advertise 0x7f00 | draft_version in ServerHello.version, and HelloRetryRequest.server_version.
-For instance, draft-17 would be encoded as the bytes 7f 11.
+For instance, draft-17 would be encoded as the 0x7f11.
 This allows pre-RFC implementations to safely negotiate with each other, even if they would otherwise be incompatible.